 Nate Alder has been involved in Utah’s mediation community since 1995, the year he returned to Utah and became a lawyer.
 He studied ADR at Indiana University-Bloomington where he obtained a Masters in public policy (M.P.A.) as well as his law degree (J.D.).
-Later, Nate received his formal mediator training at the Straus Institute for Dispute Resolution at Pepperdine University in Malibu, California.
-Utah Business magazine has named him one of the top mediators in Utah (2012, 2016 Legal Elite).
-The Utah State Bar honored him the Peter W. Billings, Sr. Award for Excellence in Dispute Resolution (2012).
-He is a Court-Qualified Mediator on the Utah State Court Roster of Mediators.
+Nate received formal mediator training at the Straus Institute for Dispute Resolution at Pepperdine University in Malibu, California.
+Utah Business magazine has named him one of Utah’s top mediators (2012, 2016 Legal Elite).
+The Utah State Bar honored him with its Peter W. Billings, Sr. Award for Excellence in Dispute Resolution (2012).
+Nate is a Court-Qualified Mediator on the Utah State Court Roster of Mediators.
 As a leader in the field, Nate has served as a mediator in many kinds of matters, including:

 - business partnerships,

 - corporate governance,

 - distribution of assets,